robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

 Changes affecting execution
 ---------------------------

-Invalid settings in tests and keywords are nowadays considered syntax errors that cause failures at execution time (`#4683`_).
+Invalid settings in tests and keywords like `[Tasg]` are nowadays considered syntax errors that cause failures at execution time (`#4683`_).
 They were reported also earlier, but they did not affect execution.

 All invalid sections in resource files are considered to be syntax errors that prevent importing the resource file (`#4689`_).
 Earlier having a `*** Test Cases ***`